 The place of birth is indicated on the DC.
-If the victim was not born in the U.S. or one of the listed countries, enter "59," or "Remainder of the world," and specify the victim's country of birth in the field, "Country of birth, if not listed."
+If the victim was not born in the United States or one of the listed countries, enter "59 - Remainder of the world" and specify the victim's country of birth in the field, "Country of birth," if not listed.

-Note: The code list used for place of birth is not a FIPS code list; it is a National Center for Health Statistics code list.
+Note: The code list used for place of birth is not an FIPS code list; it is a National Center for Health Statistics code list.